stryker-mutator/stryker-js/packages/stryker/README.md

 ```

 With `timeoutFactor` you can configure the allowed deviation relative to the time of a normal test run.
 Tweak this if you notice that mutants are prone to creating slower code, but not infinite loops.
-`timeoutMs` let's you configure an absolute deviation.
+`timeoutMs` lets you configure an absolute deviation.
 Use it, if you run Stryker on a busy machine and you need to wait longer to make sure that the code indeed entered an infinite loop.

 #### Timeout factor
 **Command line:** `--timeoutFactor 1.5`